 What if I receive a letter from my school district that my notification was incomplete?

-The superintendent must state in writing what information from (A) of OAC 3301-34-03 (the notification form) is missing and give the parents two options:
+Within 14 days of receipt of you Notice of Intent to Homeschool, the superintendent must state in writing what information listed in OAC 3301-34-03 is missing, and give the parents two options:

 1) supply in writing the missing information

 2) arrange a conference with superintendent to supply the missing information.

 What if I move during the school year and wish to continue homeschooling in the new location?

 Request in writing that the original district forward the notification and related materials to the new district in a timely manner.
 OAC 3301-34-03(F).
 If you move to a different state, familiarize yourself with that state’s requirements as soon as possible.
 You can also let your current district know you are moving, and then notify according to the regulations in your new location.

 Must my child be tested to begin homeschooling?
 Do I need to send assessment results with my first notification?